micdmy/micsync/README.md

 ## Workflow - development and testing on local machine
 1. Make the changes.
 2. Run `./build.sh` and see if there are any errors in output.
-3. Enter the directory with package for local (offline) instalation: `cd output/offline-PKGBUILD/`
+3. Enter the directory with package for local (offline) installation: `cd output/offline-PKGBUILD/`
 4. Install with makepkg: `makepkg -sir`
 5. Run tests from main repository directory.
 See: [tests/README.md](https://github.com/micdmy/micsync/tree/master/tests/README.md).
 6. Do some manual tests.